tmpfs/rlx/lib/rlx.md

 When generating identifiers for documents with a known file extension, the extension is removed, for documents with attachments (directories) the name of the directory is used.

+You may disable the automatic id injection by setting the rc configuration property `docs.id.auto` to `false`.

 ### Application

 Commands for managing applications (design documents).